Technical Concepts Copywriting

 The below blog post includes assignments from a Natural Resource Policies class with Kevin Redding, the executive director of the Piedmont Land Conservancy, from my Political Science college career.

 The featured essays are on Air Force Fuel Emissions and Pre-Salt Drilling in the Santos Basin.
+Both are complex environmental issues that I researched and reported on.
+I then presented the information to my fellow classmates, wherein we discussed our respective approaches to the assignments.

 Air Force Fuel Emissions considers the emissions of aircrafts compared to that of cars, types of alternative fuels available, the government institutions responsible for addressing fuel emissions by the USAF, and a loose overview of actionable steps by those organizations.